DuckboxOffical/DuckboxOffical/README.md

 - 👋 Hi, I’m @DuckboxOffical
 - 👀 I’m interested in technology (obviously), electrical engineering, coding
 - 🌱 I’m currently learning italian, ASCII art and some python
-- 💞️ I’m looking to collaborate on something
+- 💞️ I’m looking forward to collaborating on Cliff_Sight
-- 📫 How to reach me
+- 📫 How to reach me: email duckboxofficial@gmail.com
-- 💻 I look forward to improving my HTML skills
+- 💻 I look forward to improving my HTML skills as well as my trashy python